 In June 1993, bowing to the political pressure of Democratic Senators Ted Kennedy of Massachusetts, David Pryor of Arkansas, and Carol Moseley-Braun of Illinois, President Clinton withdrew her nomination, claiming that he was unfamiliar with her direct advocacy of racial quotas.
 In his autobiography My Life, the former President described his withdrawal of Guinier’s nomination as a “sad story” and stated that he still admires her and regrets that he “lost her friendship.”
 Following the incident, Guinier wrote that she “was barely given the opportunity to defend” herself and that she felt she had been “abandoned by the President.”

-In 1998, Guinier was hired by the Harvard Law Department, where she eventually earned tenure.
-She has also visited at Stanford and Columbia Universities.
+In 1998, Guinier was hired by Harvard Law School, where she eventually earned tenure.
+She was also a visiting professor at both Stanford and Columbia University.
 Her credentials include six books and nearly thirty law review and journal articles.
-In recent years, she has helped to found two websites, minerscanary.org and racetalks.org, both of which aim to encourage open discussion about racial issues.
+She helped found two websites, minerscanary.org and racetalks.org, both of which aim to encourage open discussion about racial issues.